Help Desk vs. Customer Service: Different Tools for Different Purposes

 Customer service is about Customer Experience (CX), whereas help desks are more technology focused.
 Additionally, both functions have different toolset requirements.
 In short, a help desk tool will look at the internal support model encompassing functionality to handle workflowsescalation, approvals, and ITIL best practices such as Problem, Change, and Asset Management.
 In contrast, customer service solutions are about the colleague's journey and experience.

-Thus, in our experience advising InvGate Service Desk clients worldwide, we noticed that some struggle to use customer service software to fulfill both roles.
+Thus, in our experience advising InvGate Service Management clients worldwide, we noticed that some struggle to use customer service software to fulfill both roles.
 Customer success tools weren't conceived for tech support, so they often fall short.
 And that's where help desk software comes in handy since it's designed to support IT service delivery tasks.

 To better understand the difference in usage, purpose, and expected outcomes, we opposed help desk vs. customer service and came up with a thorough guide to help you meet the needs of your business and recognize a poor toolset purchase.